MatthiasValvekens/pyHanko/docs/usage.md

 ### Custom Trust Roots/CA Certs

-By default, *certvalidator* uses the trust roots provided by the operating system to build a validation path.
+By default, *pyhanko_certvalidator* uses the trust roots provided by the operating system to build a validation path.

 To use a custom list, provide a list of byte strings containing DER or